raymon-sun/vscode-git-history/README.md

-# git-diff-plus README
+# git-cruise README

-This is the README for your extension "git-diff-plus".
+This is the README for your extension "git-cruise".
 After writing up a brief description, we recommend including the following sections.

 ## Features